Skip to main content

 • Customer

-Sub-components allow you to define parts required to manufacture the main part.
+Sub-components allow you to define sub-components required to manufacture the parent part.

 You can: